 How Hoodlum Supports Productions in Guatemala

 Hoodlum provides Film Production Services in Guatemala for international crews that need experienced local coordination from early planning through to wrap.
-Our support covers visa and documentation guidance, filming permits and heritage-site approvals, private location agreements, Ministry of Culture, parks and tourism coordination, drone planning, temporary-import and customs coordination, local crew sourcing, transport, security and tourism-police liaison, accommodation and on-ground production management.
+Our support covers visa and documentation guidance, filming permits and heritage-site approvals, private location agreements, coordination with the Ministry of Culture and Sports, CONAP, CNPAG and INGUAT, drone planning, temporary-import and customs coordination, local crew sourcing, transport, security and tourism-police liaison, accommodation and on-ground production management.
+Where a shoot needs full budget and schedule ownership on the ground, we can also place a line producer in Guatemala.

-From Guatemala City and the central highlands to Antigua’s colonial streets, the temples of Tikal and the Petén, and the volcanoes and villages of Lake Atitlán, we help productions access the strongest filming environments in Guatemala with the right permits, fixers, customs planning and logistics in place.
+From Guatemala City and the central highlands to Antigua’s colonial streets, the temples of Tikal and the Petén, the volcanoes and villages of Lake Atitlán and the Garífuna Caribbean coast, we help productions access the strongest filming environments in Guatemala with the right permits, fixers, customs planning and logistics in place.
 Planning a shoot?
 Contact us to talk through permits, visa support, local fixers, location scouting, temporary-import coordination, drone planning and full on-ground production management.

 Frequently Asked Questions